 • A science communicator’s view of economics - I’m no expert in economics (my background is physics) but I can explain complex stuff in simple ways.

 • Excitement!
-This will be an epic journey of discovery.
-I don’t know what we’ll find, but it’s a matter of life and death - we need to find solutions to save ourselves!
+This is an epic journey of discovery - it’s a matter of life and death - we need to find solutions to save ourselves!

 • Inspiration and encouragement to shift your life into greater alignment with what you really care about.